1872 Cup: District sides

-Scotland was to have 4 District Sides: North and Midlands; South; Glasgow District and Edinburgh District.
-These sides would regularly play each other and a Scottish Inter-District Championship was introduced in 1953.
+Scotland had four district sides: North and Midlands; South; Glasgow District and Edinburgh District.
+These sides regularly played each other and a Scottish Inter-District Championship was introduced in 1953.
 A Scottish Exiles side was also introduced in the later McEwans District Championship.

 Professionalism and the Inter-City Cup

 The 4 District Sides North and Midlands, South, Glasgow and Edinburgh were to become Caledonia Reds, Border Reivers, Glasgow Warriors and Edinburgh Rugby with professionalism.
 These teams challenged in the Inter-District Championship for European qualification to the Heineken Cup.
-A Cup was offered by the Sponsors, the estate agents Slater, Hogg and Howison in 1995.
-In 1997–98 the competition received a new sponsor: Inter-City Trains – and the Cup became known as the Inter-City Cup.
+A cup was offered by the sponsors, the estate agents Slater, Hogg and Howison, in 1995.
+In 1997–98 the competition received a new sponsor - Inter-City Trains – and the Cup became known as the Inter-City Cup.

 When Caledonia Reds and Border Reivers were merged into the Glasgow and Edinburgh sides, Glasgow and Edinburgh played one-off matches for the Inter-City Cup from 1998 to 2002.
 The Cup became the Virgin Trains Cup with sponsorship in 2001–02 with the Welsh-Scottish League matches between the pair being used to determine the winner.

 When the Border Reivers were revived in 2002 the Inter-City Cup was forgotten about and it sat in the old Glasgow & District Rugby Union office in Somerset Place, Glasgow for a few years.
 Unfortunately the Reivers folded again in 2007.

 1872 Cup begins

-The Cup was revived and rebranded by Glasgow Warriors and Edinburgh Rugby as the 1872 Cup in season 2007–08.
-1872 thus marking the date of the oldest derby match in rugby union history between the original Glasgow and Edinburgh amateur district sides on which the professional clubs were founded.
+The Cup was revived and rebranded by Glasgow Warriors and Edinburgh Rugby as the 1872 Cup in season 2007–08, 1872 being the date of the oldest derby match in rugby union, between the Glasgow and Edinburgh amateur district sides on which the professional clubs were founded.